-Narrator 3: In the mid-1500s, both the English and the French began to form colonies in the "New World" and in 1607 the English established their first permanent colony in Jamestown, Virginia.
+Narrator 3: Starting in the mid-1500s, both English and French settlers founded colonies in the "New World."
+English settlers established their first permanent colony in 1607, in Jamestown, Virginia.

-Narrator 1: After that, as they say, the rest is history!
+Narrator 1: After that-as they say-the rest is history!